 Notice that you can barely see any signs of the old brown, and all the new roots generally appear white and healthy.
 The plants on top are lush, healthy, and fast-growing, though the old burnt leaves never recovered.

-In addition to treating root rot, I like to use Aquashield as a preventative.
+In addition to treating root rot, I like to use Hydroguard or Aquashield as a preventative.
 It is surprisingly effective even in hot, unclean reservoirs.
-Aquashield has definitely gotten me through a hot summer before.
+Hydroguard and Aquashield have definitely gotten me through a hot summer before.

 How to prevent and treat root rot:

 You will need to keep your grow area as clean as possible at all times to stop bacteria before it starts.
 Before you begin your grow, you should also thoroughly clean all grow-related items to kill all bacteria.

 Some people like to add beneficial bacteria to their water to help prevent and treat root-related plant diseases and help make nutrients available to the plant.
 Some of the formulas available are Hydroguard, Aquashield, Piranha, VooDoo Juice, Great White (Great White has great reviews, yet is obscenely expensive), Subculture B, Rooters, and Plant Savers.
 Most of these can be used with both hydro and soil grows.
 I personally recommend Hydroguard or Aquashield because I've used it successfully to treat Root Rot (and it's also very affordably priced, you can use it throughout your grow without breaking the bank).

 If you have a hydroponic system, it's best to change your reservoir water regularly in order to prevent any one type of bacteria from overgrowing the whole reservoir.
 I recommend trying to change your water at least once a month, though many growers recommend you change the reservoir once a week.
 Regularly changing your water will also help your plants get better access to nutrients and the roots of the plant love that 10-15 minutes where they get access to the oxygen in the air (just don't ever let the roots become dry).